What Shaw PBR Does

 Once a dog makes it into our rescue, they receive an evaluation.
 This evaluation includes a head to toe inspection (for fleas/ticks/marks/sores/etc.) They are then treated for fleas and ticks; fitted with an appropriately sized collar; nails trimmed; given ivomec for worms; given any other medication necessary (penicillin, anti-inflammatory, eye wash, wound care, etc.); micro chipped; and administered a DHLPPV and bordetella vaccination.
 (Depending on age, an additional 1 to 3 DHLPPV vaccinations may be given every 4 weeks).
 If the dog appears to have mange, it is quarantined and treated.

 The dog is housed in a 5x10 welded wire kennel with a pea gravel floor; provided with a stainless steel food pan, dog house, and water bucket.
 The dog is fed and watered daily, and any feces in the kennel area is removed daily.
 Spay/Neuter days are generally scheduled once every month or so.
 All dogs at Shaw PBR are spayed or neutered before becoming available for adoption.
 An unaltered dog will never leave Shaw PBR.

 Water buckets and feed pans are scrubbed weekly; dog houses are periodically washed/rinsed; and dogs receive several baths during the summer months.
 Each month, the dogs are given heart worm preventive; and treated for other worms or fleas/ticks if needed.
-Every other month they receive evaluations, nail trims, collar checks, etc. The dogs are also allowed into the play area several day a week - many times two at a time - to run and play with each other.
+Every other month they receive evaluations, nail trims, collar checks, etc. The dogs are also allowed into the play area several days a week - many times two at a time - to run and play with each other.
 This helps us evaluate any other health issues (hip problems, etc.); as well as which dogs get along with other dogs, what are any triggers, etc. and how to correct them.

 We work with Humane Societies across the United States with special cases.
 We have also taken in dogs from Ohio, Oklahoma, Oxford, Starkville, West Point, Columbus, and Rankin County, Mississippi shelters - including MARL.